01binary/investment-casting/README.md

 ## Selecting investment

 Select your investment based on the metal alloy (ferrous or non-ferrous) and extra features like less dust while mixing.
 Examples include [UltraVest](https://www.riogrande.com/Product/ransom--randolph-ultra-vest-investment-100-lbs/702313), [FOV](https://www.riogrande.com/product/fov-premium-blend-investment-44-lbs/701699), [Advantage](https://www.riogrande.com/product/ransom-and-randolph-advantage-investment-50-lbs/702327), and [Kerr Satin](https://www.riogrande.com/product/kerr-satin-cast-20-investment-100-lbs/702099).
-Investment powder is sold by weight in boxes or drums, and mixed with de-ionized water based on a ratio prescribed by the manufacturer.
+Investment powder is sold by weight in boxes or drums, and mixed with deionized water based on a ratio prescribed by the manufacturer.
 I prefer UltraVest for aluminum casting.

 ## Mixing investment

-De-ionize the water before mixing it with investment to filter out mineral particles that weaken the mold.
-Portable de-ionizers are easy to get because they are also used for washing cars.
+Deionize the water before mixing it with investment to filter out mineral particles that weaken the mold.
+Portable deionizers are easy to get because they are also used for washing cars.

 I prefer using rubber bowls for mixing; plastic containers become consumables, requiring continuous replacement.
 Calculate the volume of investment required to fill the flask an inch above the model.
 Then, consult the table provided by the manufacturer to determine the weight of investment and water required for mixing.
 When several mix ratios are available, start in the middle and then select a ratio resulting in the strongest mold (more investment) while providing enough working time (more water).